-- To work in close partnership with the school and their child to address key issues relating to relationship and sex education. - The NAS Academies Trust expects parents to share the responsibility of sex education and support their children's personal, social and emotional development. - We encourage parents to create an open home environment where pupils can engage, discuss and continue to learn about matters that have been raised through school PSHE. - Parents are also encouraged to seek additional support in this from the school where they feel it is needed.
+- Enabling their children to grow and mature and to form healthy relationships.
+Supporting their children through their personal development and the emotional and physical aspects of growing up.
+Ensuring that they are aware of aspects of the curriculum, including when it is going to be delivered and the content.
+Supporting their children's personal, social and emotional development, by working with the school to create an open home environment where pupils can engage, discuss and continue to learn about matters that have been raised through school PSHE.
+Seeking additional support in this from the school where they feel it is needed. - To work in close partnership with the school and their child to address key issues relating to relationship and sex education. - The NAS expects parents to share the responsibility of sex education and support their children's personal, social and emotional development. - We encourage parents to create an open home environment where pupils can engage, discuss and continue to learn about matters that have been raised through school PSHE. - Parents are also encouraged to seek additional support in this from the school where they feel it is needed.